All Products

 sudo env "PATH=$PATH" "WORDPRESS_DB_PASSWORD=<database_password>" docker compose -f docker-compose.yaml up -d

-Ensure that you have added an inbound rule to your security group to allow traffic on port 80.
+Verify that your security group allows inbound traffic on port 80.

 FAQ